ShortPixel Review: Is It the Best Image Optimization Plugin?

 While it might not seem like a cumbersome task, it will be if you have lots of images to compress.
 Some online tools only allow a certain number of images that you can upload at once.
 Therefore, you will have to complete one batch after another before you can optimize all your images.

-Ultimately, you want a WordPress plugin that would do all the compression for you.
+Ultimately, you want a WordPress plugin to do all the compression for you while retaining image quality.
 Automation means you get to optimize your site faster.

 Why is ShortPixel the best choice when it comes to image optimization or PDF compression?